-Value stream mapping - An significant tool in the lean approach, this technique is used to identify value-adding practices and what is considered inefficient in materials, data and people.
+Value stream mapping - This methodology is an important tool of the lean approach and is used to recognize value-adding activities and what is considered wasteful of materials, information and people.
 The objectives of VSM are to observe material flow in real time from the final customer to the raw material stage and to identify losses in the process.
-The advantages of this approach make a broad view of the flow in its entirety; helping to identify waste; Showing the relationship between the flow of content and information; offering a clear and standardized way of managing procedures; making decisions more noticeable (Azadfallah, 2018), allowing future modifications and enhancements and adjustments to be addressed previously; forming the basis for an action plan.
+The benefits of this approach are allowing a broad view of the entire flow; helping to identify waste; showing the relationship between material and information flow; providing a simple and standardized way to treat procedures; making decisions more "visible," allowing previous discussion of possible changes and improvements and; forming the basis for an action plan.
 Managing the value stream involves a process of understanding, measuring, and improving the flow of materials and information and the communications of all tasks, to keep a company's costs, services, and quality products as competitive as possible (William & Fazleena, 2014).